-ECONOMICS 101.
-(3) INTRODUCTION TO ECONOMICS.
+INTRODUCTION TO ÉCONOMICS.
 A survey of the basic concepts used to analyze economic questions.
 Prerequisite: none.
 Offered: each semester.

 MONEY AND BANKING.
 Analysis of the fractional reserve banking system and its place in financial markets and the American economy.
 The Federal Reserve System and its relation to the banking system are analyzed.
 Monetary and fiscal policies are examined in the light of Macroeconomic theory.
 Prerequisite: Economics 101.
-May not be taken by a student who has had Economics 303, except with permission of the instructor.
 Offered: each semester.

-COMPARATIVE ECÒŃOMIC SYSTEMS.
+COMPARATIVE ECONOMIC SYSTEMS.
 An examination of the major economic systems with emphasis on implications for resource allocation, income distribution, and economic growth.
 Prerequisite: Economics 101.